 Perplex – Electronic Mood Music (1990-97)

-After years of increasing harshness on the dancefloor culminating in Gabber, round 1992 the time has come for more friendly grounds.
-55 minutes from the advent of personal computers and internet for everyone – with tracks by Acid Jesus, The Black Dog, Cylob, Like A Tim and others.
+After years of increasing intensity on the dance floor, culminating in gabber, around 1992 it was time for friendlier climes.
+Fifty-five minutes from the advent of personal computers and the internet for everyone – with Acid Jesus, The Black Dog, Cylob, Like A Tim and others.

 Reggae? – Some Seventies Soul Fire